rajenr/Query/README.md

 ![GIF](images/gif01.gif)

 Imagine we now feed the text file with `Huffman tree java.`, `Huffman tree cpp.`, and `Huffman tree python`.
 Upon typing in `Huffman tree` into the search-engine, the user may expect to see either `java`, `cpp`, or `python` simply concatenated onto the ending of their search term.
-However, the graph now appears instantaneously "smarter" than before.
-The program has now rebuilt the entire network of text.
-As this graph is constructed, a breath first search is performed to either add new edges or update the weight of previous adjacencies.
+However, the graph now appears "smarter" than before.
+The program instantaneously rebuilds the entire network of text.
+As the graph is constructed, a breath first search is performed to either add new edges or update the weight of previous adjacencies.
+We have just trained Query!

 ![GIF](images/gif02.gif)